COGS108/Overview/COGS108-Syllabus.md

 - Answering the pre & post course surveys will give 0.5% extra credit (0.25% each)
 - Attending both guest lectures either in-person or on Zoom is 0.25% extra credit
 - Submitting at least one question to the queue for at least one of the guest lectures is 0.25% extra credit
-- Filling out all 7 of the weekly project progress surveys (0.5% of grade, see Project setion below)
+- Filling out all 7 of the weekly project progress surveys (0.5% of grade, see Project section below)
 - If >75% of the students fill out CAPE at the end of the quarter there will be an extra 0.5% of the final grade for everyone

 Our grading scale is